AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 Extensions that wish to intercept and change the behavior of a *public method* can create a `Plugin` class.

 This [interception](https://glossary.magento.com/interception) approach reduces conflicts among extensions that change the behavior of the same class or method.
 Your `Plugin` class implementation changes the behavior of a class function, but it does not change the class itself.
-Magento calls these interceptors sequentially according to a configured sort order, so they do not conflict with one another.
+Adobe Commerce and Magento Open Source call these interceptors sequentially according to a configured sort order, so they do not conflict with one another.

 ## Limitations